 The question of future priorities in the climate for the 10 years to come must of course be affirmed in the light of technological and societal developments.
-But as it looks today, I think we need to focus on four priorities when it comes to cities perspectives.
+But as it looks today, I think we need to focus on four priorities when it comes to city perspectives.

-To succeed in the green transition in cities, we first need to reduce emissions by electrifying the vehicle fleet, phasing out fossil fuels, enabling the electrification of heavy trucks and strengthening electricity capacity.
+To succeed in the green transition in cities, we first need to reduce emissions by electrifying the vehicle fleet, phasing out fossil fuels, enabling the electrification of heavy trucks, and strengthening electricity capacity.
 We also need to acknowledge and be open to new technologies and solutions for the climate.

-Secondly, we need to recycle more, for example we could recycle building materials.
+Secondly, we need to recycle more, for example, we could recycle building materials.
 Today, large amounts of building parts that could be reused in rebuilding and new construction are thrown away instead of being used to their full potential.
-We should also invest more in district heating, in this way we have the opportunity to recycle heat that would otherwise have been wasted, for example from nearby industry.
+We should also invest more in district heating, in this way we have the opportunity to recycle heat that would otherwise have been wasted, for example from nearby industries.
 Through district heating systems, we can also transport locally produced electricity from combined heat and power plants, which can have significant effects, especially now when there is a lack of capacity in the power grids.

 Thirdly, we need to capture and store emissions.
 Stockholm's energy company is doing this on a trial basis through BIO-CCS and it has the potential to capture 800,000 tonnes of carbon dioxide.
-Fourthly, we need to adapt the climate to the city through various measures, for example we need to be able to capture large amounts of water to reduce the risk of flooding or provide for heat waves.
+Fourthly, we need to adapt the climate to the city through various measures, for example, we need to be able to capture large amounts of water to reduce the risk of flooding or provide for heatwaves.

 Why should people choose Stockholm as their new home city?

-In recent years, Stockholm has earned the reputation of being an “unicorn factory” and Stockholm strives to have Sweden's best business climate in 2025.
+In recent years, Stockholm has earned the reputation of being a “unicorn factory” and Stockholm strives to have Sweden's best business climate in 2025.
 A healthy business climate in combination with an open and welcoming atmosphere where diversity and innovation are encouraged.
 I would say that Stockholm gives its citizens a high quality of life.

-Stockholm is growing and, in line with that, the city has adopted a unique approach to sustainability where every aspect of environmental, economic and social impact is part of the equation.
+Stockholm is growing and, in line with that, the city has adopted a unique approach to sustainability where every aspect of environmental, economic, and social impact is part of the equation.
 My continued vision is for our city to be the most attractive city with high living standards.
-Therefore, I can proudly recommend people to choose Stockholm as their new home city.
+Therefore, I can proudly recommend people choose Stockholm as their new home city.